 Easy Pickle Pasta Salad

-Dill Pickle Pasta Salad is quite easy to make.
+Dill Pickle Pasta Salad is quite an easy pasta salad to make and one of my favorite cold salad recipes.
 Since dill pickle juice and dill are in the mayonnaise based dressing, the only other dressing ingredients needed are salt and fresh ground pepper.

-While I used cavatappi (a spiralized type of macaroni), shells, fusilli, gemelli or penne would also be great choices for this salad.
-Just avoid large pasta shapes or noodles.
+While I used cavatappi (a spiralized type of macaroni), shells, fusilli, gemelli, penne or bowtie pasta would also be great choices for this salad.
+You can even make the pasta salad with tortellini if you wish.
+Just avoid large pasta shapes or noodles for best pasta salad results.

 Note: I would use about fifty percent less pickles if you can’t get fresh.